1Panel-dev/webkubectl/README.md

 ```sh
 http://<webkubectl-address>:<port>
 ```
-In the opened page you can manage kubernetes config files or tokens which are stored in local storage, then choose a session and click connect to use kubectl command in web terminal.
+In the opened page you can manage your own kubernetes config files or tokens which are stored in local storage, then choose a session and click connect to use kubectl command in web terminal.

 ![index](https://raw.githubusercontent.com/webkubectl/web-resources/master/index.png)